simukappu/activity_notification/README.md

 config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }
 ```

 Email notification is disabled as default.
-You can configure to enable email notification in initializer *activity_notification.rb*.
+You can configure it to enable email notification in initializer *activity_notification.rb*.

 ```ruby
 config.email_enabled = true
 ```

-You can also configure them for each model by *acts_as roles* like these.
+You can also configure them for each model by *acts_as roles* like these:

 ```ruby
 class User < ActiveRecord::Base